 The One National Park You’ve Probably Never Heard Of But Need To Visit

-Last year America’s national parks received more than 330 million visitors, with places like the Blue Ridge Parkway and Golden Gate National Recreation Area seeing roughly 15 million visitors throughout 2017.
+Last year, America’s national parks received more than 330 million visitors, with places like the Blue Ridge Parkway and Golden Gate National Recreation Area seeing roughly 15 million visitors.
 With more well-known destinations welcoming millions of adventurers, you may be wondering which national parks are better to visit if you’re looking to beat the crowds.
-Let’s head to South Carolina to uncover a hidden gem of the National Parks System that only had 160,000 visitors during all of last year.
+Let’s head to Congaree National Park in South Carolina to uncover a hidden gem of the National Parks System that only has about 160,000 visitors yearly.

 What’s your favorite natural getaway in the beautiful state of South Carolina?
 Tell us all about your picks in the comments.

 OnlyInYourState may earn compensation through affiliate links in this article.

 What are the best parks in South Carolina for families?

 South Carolina is a wonderful place to raise up a family, and as a result, it’s home to lots of wonderful parks with super-awesome places to play for the little ones.
 Some of our favorites include Gahagan Playground, in Summerville, and Herdklotz Park, in Greenville.
 Augusta is home to Riverview Park (which is EXACTLY what it sounds like – a park on a river), and in Lexington you’ll find the Virginia Hylton Park.
 For more information about each of these and then some, check out this article for seven wonderful playgrounds that’ll make you feel like a kid again yourself.
 Why let the kids have ALL the fun?

 What are the best hiking trails in Congaree National Park?